wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 It doesn't make sense to have to select all 10 of them and then have to attach an event listener 10 times.

-That is actually what we are doing, but there is a much more efficent way.
+That is actually what we are doing, but there is a much more efficient way.

 First we need to select all the buttons.